Guest Post by: Hank Rogerson, Filmmaker/Instructor

 Hank Rogerson is an award-winning documentary filmmaker with credits including SHAKESPEARE BEHIND BARS, which had its world premiere at the Sundance Film Festival, picked up 11 awards on the festival circuit, and was broadcast worldwide.
 He produced and directed HOMELAND and CIRCLE OF STORIES for National PBS.

 He is the co-founder of DocuMentors and is a former professor of filmmaking at Santa Fe University of Art and Design.
-Hank’s latest feature documentary STILL DREAMING premiered at DOCNYC and debuted nationally on PBS in 2018.
+Hank’s latest feature documentary STILL DREAMING premiered at DOCNYC and debuted nationally on PBS.

 Hank has worked on a range of documentary projects—from feature docs to interactive non-fiction, from TV episodic doc shows to branded doc content.
 He has worked with such clients as PBS, BBC, Sundance and Discovery, and his films have twice premiered at Sundance, and been shown the world over.

 Hank is the instructor/co-creator of the Documentary Proposal Template Pack.